How to Increase Your Productivity By Doing Less

 - Give yourself a short but reasonable deadline

-- Plan something important which you can’t postpone right after you’re supposed to be done with your work.
-That could be lunch with a friend, a call with a client or anything you would feel uncomfortable canceling or being late for.
+- Plan something important that you can’t postpone right after you’re supposed to be done with your work.
+That could be lunch with a friend, a call with a client, or anything you would feel uncomfortable canceling or being late for.

 - Get to work and marvel at how fast you can suddenly get stuff done 🙂

 Wondering whether these points will finally help you get more done in the little time you have to work on your project after your day job?
-Or if it will help you become a more productive, less stressed new entrepreneur?
+Or will it help you become a more productive and less-stressed new entrepreneur?

 I know they will.